 Frequently Asked Questions

-- Where can short courses be organised and held?
+• Where can short courses be organized and held?

-There are two ordinary calls per year.
+There are two ordinary calls per year: March and September.
 All applications will be made a year in advance.

-- What is the maximum amount of funding provided for an academic activity sponsored by UNU-BIOLAC?
+• What is the maximum amount of funding for an academic activity sponsored by UNU-BIOLAC?

 The host institution and coordinator manage scholarships for international students/participants.

 Yes.
-The budget must have a line item for all airline tickets, lodging, and course fees for international participants.
+The budget can have a line item for all airline tickets and lodging for international participants.

 Yes.
 Participation of collaborators from abroad is highly encouraged.

-This is a UNU administrative form to provide the host institution's banking information.
-You must fill out all of the document’s sections, and make sure that the document is officially signed and stamped by the host institution´s finance department.
+This UNU administrative form provides the host institution's banking information.
+You must fill out all of the document’s sections and ensure that the document is officially signed and stamped by the host institution´s finance department.